mech/Notes/Ruby/api.md

 The notion of statelessness is defined from the perspective of the server.
 The constraint says that the server should not remember the state of the application.
 As a consequence, the client should send all information necessary for execution along with each request.

+The server sends a representation describing the state of a resource.
+The client sends a representation describing the state it would like the resource to have.
+That's representational state transfer.

+## Behavior

+* GET - Give me a *representation* of this *resource*
+* PUT - Is idempotent, so you need to do full replacement.
+Must include all the data!
+* POST - If successfully, `201 Created` + Location.
+For update, return `200 OK`.
+Not idempotent.
+* DELETE - `204 No Content`, `200 OK`, `202 Accepted`.
+Not safe method but is idempotence.
+* HEAD
+* PATCH - RFC 5789
+* LINK
+* UNLINK

+* Collection Resource
+* Instance Resource

+POST, GET, PUT and DELETE do not have 1:1 with CRUD

+GET request is a request for a representation.
+It's not intended to change any resource state on the server.

 ## Partial Response

 ```
 /payslips?fields=id,amount,timestamp

+GET /accounts/x7y8z9?expand=directory

+GET /accounts/x7y8z9?fields=givenName,directory(name)
 ```

 ## API and Rails